 Click here to see a list of current St. Olaf students with declared majors in Classics, Greek, Latin, Latin Education, Ancient Studies, or Medieval Studies.

 The Greek taught at St. Olaf College is ancient Greek, not the modern language spoken in Greece today.
 Greek 111 and Latin 111 are introductory courses.
-If students have studied Greek or Latin before, they should consult one of the St. Olaf Classics professors about placement in an intermediate or advanced course.
+New students who have previously studied ancient Greek or Latin should plan to attend one of the four 30-minute Classics Department information sessions on Monday, Sept.
+3, 1:30-4:00 p.m., in Tomson 314 and/or write to the department chair, Prof. Anne Groton, for advice about which course would be best for them to take.
+(We do not use a placement exam.)
 For the department’s policy on Advanced Placement (AP) and International Baccalaureate (IB) Exams, click here.

 Classics courses appeal to students who desire a broad background in the humanities.
 During January the department offers both an on-campus Classics course and a Classics interim abroad, either Classical Studies in Greece or Classical Studies in Italy.
 Up to thirty students spend the month traveling with a faculty member, visiting museums and archaeological sites while studying ancient history and art.
 Courses in Greek and Roman history are taught each year by members of the St. Olaf History Department.
 In addition St. Olaf students have permission to take many of the courses offered by the Department of Classical Languages at Carleton College.